top of page

 For nearly a thousand years, the Hagia Sophia served as the primary cathedral of the Eastern Orthodox Church and was considered the largest and most important church in the Christian world.
 Its grandeur, elaborate mosaics, and architectural brilliance were, and still are, absolutely awe-inspiring.

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
 Tap here for more information.

-Our Hagia Sophia highlights
+Our Hagia Sophia Highlights

 One of the best ways to see a city is by walking, and Istanbul is a great place to do that!
 There is so much to see and do, and you never quite know what you will find.
 That being said, it is very hilly, so be prepared for a serious work out!
 The walk from Balat (where we were staying) to the Hagia Sophia was just under 5 km.
 As full-time travelers we are used to this kind of thing, so we were happy to walk, even though there are a wealth of transportation options that could have taken us there directly.